11leven/portfolio/DSC 680/README.md

+This repo consist of file relted to

-Project - Predict Student Performance in Exams.
+Project1 - Predict Student Performance in Exams.

-Project - Predicting failure of APS brake sysems in trucks.
+Project2 - Predicting failure of APS brake sysems in trucks.

-Project - Sentiment Analysis of Phones sold on Amazon
+Project3 - Sentiment Analysis of Phones sold on Amazon